 - Create a vacuum leak in your system by opening the vacuum port on top of your engine.
 This should cause fluctuations in your oxygen sensor readings.
 If the reading doesn’t change, your sensor is faulty and needs to be replaced.

 - Check the freeze frame data for all codes found.
-This will tell you what conditions caused the code to occur and can help you identify the source of the trouble code.
-The oxygen sensor readings can also help you identify the source of the issue.
+This will tell you what conditions caused the code to occur and help you identify the trouble code’s source.
+The oxygen sensor readings can also help you identify the root of the issue.

 - Test the catalytic converter using an infrared temperature meter.
 With your car at normal operating temperature, point the meter at the incoming exhaust pipe.
 Take another reading where the outgoing exhaust leaves the catalytic converter’s housing.
 The reading should be higher after the converter by between 30°F and 100°F. If it’s the same, the catalytic converter is either clogged or faulty.

-The catalytic converter is an important part of your engine.
+The catalytic converter is an integral part of your engine.
 If it’s malfunctioning, you want to replace it as soon as possible.
-This is also a costly repair, however, so you don’t want to have it done needlessly.
-The best practice is to first address all other potential causes of the trouble code found in your diagnosis.
+However, this is also a costly repair, so you don’t want to have it done needlessly.
+The best practice is first to address all other potential causes of the trouble code found in your diagnosis.

 Follow the steps below to repair the code P0430: